CasperTeirlinck/google_calendar_sync/README.md

 3. Add the integration to each database in Notion.

+## ICal:

+Because the subscribing to an ical feed like an outlook calendar from google calendar sucks, with very slow syncing times, you can include an ical link in this syncing tool.

+Recurring events are supported, apart from detecting deleted recurring instances on the side of Google Calendar.
+Make sure to create a new calendar in google for the ical feed and to not edit the events manually.

 ## Scheduling & Monitoring

 - Scheduling using Cron in a Docker container: \